ardislu/minimal-create2/README.md

 // The smart contract you deployed in "Create the CREATE2 deployment factory" const factory = '0x8137a81A74E2a9d510898B2e3E307e7C33eBad8A';

-// Must be the entire creation bytecode, including constructor arguments const bytecode = '0x385f818153f3'; // minimal-contract-deployment.evm, compiled
+// Must be the entire creation bytecode for the smart contract you want to deploy, including constructor arguments const bytecode = '0x385f818153f3'; // minimal-contract-deployment.evm, compiled

-const requirement = /^0xbeef/;
+// Simple regex to match the desired CREATE2 address const requirement = /^0xbeef/;

-let salt = 1;
+// WARNING: this loop may take a long time to complete depending on the complexity of the requirement let salt = 1;
 while (true) {
   const paddedSalt = `0x${salt.toString(16).padStart(64, '0')}`;